Autohome2/dxControl-Gears/README.md

 The unit is fully programmable via Tunerstudio.

 Version History

 V1.000

-Paddle shift with up to eight gears and 8 solenoids.Torque convertor Lockup by manual switch only V2.000(Still Beta)
+Paddle shift with up to eight gears and 8 solenoids.Torque convertor Lockup by manual switch only

+V2.000(Still Beta)

 Serial3 link to Speeduino to rear up to 16 data channels.External data channel can be used as input to universal io.
 Placeholders for Vss input for Speed

+V2.001(beta test only)

+Add in gear flash display when mcu is booted with selector in gear.